how to make time for everything you want to do?

-You can definitely make time for everything, but know that in the process of trying to make time for everything, there will inevitably happen countless errors and too many changes till you can do it all.
+You can definitely make time for everything, but know that in the process of trying to make time for everything, there will inevitably be countless errors and too many changes till you can do it all.

 To repeat the steps, here they are: